-Southern Andes and Patagonia
+5.7 Southern Andes and Patagonia

-Even though a high number of pollen records are available in the region, just 18 (between 32-54°S) fulfil the PAGES-2k criteria.
+Even though a high number of pollen records are available in the region, just 19 (between 32-54° S) fulfil the PAGES-2 k criteria.
 In Patagonia most of pollen studies have been carried out on long temporal records (in many cases until end of Last Glacial Maximum) focusing on the Pleistocene-Holocene transition or the entire Holocene vegetation and climate dynamics.
 Moreover, appropriate records in areas of northern S Andes and Patagonia, are scarce because of the absence of depositional sites and archives or the lack of palaeo-research.

 The pollen records are considered to mainly reflect the SWWB.
-Southern records receive precipitation related to the SWWB, whereas those located to the north (40-32°S) are also influenced by the Subtropical Pacific Anticyclone (SPA) that blocks winter precipitation in a latitudinal gradient.
+Southern records receive precipitation related to the SWWB, whereas those located to the north (40-32°S) are also influenced by the Subtropical Pacific Anticyclone (SPA) that blocks winter precipitation in a latitudinal gradient (decreasing precipitation during JJA in the S part to scarce precipitation during DJF in the N part).
 Those sites located in the Patagonia receive extreme precipitation events from east.
 Superimposed to SWWB and SPA dynamics are Southern Annular Mode/Antarctic Oscillation (SAM) and ENSO (Figs. 2-5).
 Thus, the comparison between N and S records could shed light on expansion/retraction and/or latitudinal shifts of the SWWB, or differential influence of SPA.
-For example, records S of 46°S show relatively dry conditions between ~1-0.5 ka whereas drought occurs between 2-1.5 ka at sites N of this latitude.
+For example, records S of 46°S show relatively dry conditions between ~ 1-0.5 ka whereas drought occurs between 2-1.5 ka at sites N of this latitude.
 Records N of 41°S show more climatic variability.
 Differences in seasonality is a key feature of precipitation records between N Patagonia (summer rainfall, e.g. Lago San Pedro) and central Chile (winter rainfall, e.g. Lago Aculeo and Palo Colorado).
 Furthermore, southernmost Patagonia arises as a key area to study climate-vegetation variability associated to SAM (e.g. Lago Cipreces).
 Sites in N Patagonia and C Chile reflect synchronicity with ENSO activity (e.g. Lagos San Pedro and Aculeo) given the relationship between high precipitation/El Niño phase and low precipitation/La Niña phase (Montecinos and Aceituno, 2003).
 LIA and MCA chronozones are well recorded both in southern and northern Patagonia (e.g. Lagos Cipreses, Peninsula Avellaneda Bajo, San Pedro), however not in central Chile.
 The region cannot be explained by a single climate unit due to the presence of different climatic modes and forcing.
-Different patterns are distinguished (Fig. 13B), due to their geographical position, latitude and E/W side of the Andes, and intrinsic sensitivity of each record to climatic variability.
-For example, wet conditions are inferred in N Patagonia between ~1.5-0.3 ka whilst in S Patagonia dry conditions dominated with increased variability.
+Different patterns are distinguished (Fig. 13b), due to their geographical position, latitude and E/W side of the Andes, and intrinsic sensitivity of each record to climatic variability.
+For example, wet conditions are inferred in N Patagonia between ~ 1.5-0.3 ka whilst in S Patagonia dry conditions dominated with increased variability.